Drag13/react-learning-course-short/PROGRAM.md

 Not specified

-## 1 Workshop: A new project with create-react-app
+## 1 Workshop: A New Project With Create-React-App

 ### Key points: